EMcNugget/BriefingEditor/README.md

-# DCS Web Editor microservice template
+# Testing repo for Briefing Editor